 We each pass this way once and we have responsibilities to ourselves, to our families, to our neighbours [no matter who or where they are] and to the planet, our only and shared home in a vast and developing universe.

-Change will happen but it will not be through words of traditional belief.
-It will come through people of good will acting together to challenge injustice and inequality, seeking a wholeness for both this planet and all humanity.
 The future of religion cannot be guaranteed but unless there is sacrificial compassion, justice and serving those in need then religion in an increasingly secular world will become little more than a relic of the past, a museum piece.